Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 These small problems do not manifest themselves as an immediate problem but may cause glitches, and not letting the coolant reach its highest level of usage can result in serious engine problems.
 Another problem is that leaking oil can get into the hot exhaust and result in pungent smoke and, maybe, a potential fire.

-Guidelines in Replacing a Head Gasket
+Guidelines for Replacing a Head Gasket

 Understanding why a relatively inexpensive head gasket is so expensive to replace first requires studying its position within an engine.
 Pistons in the engine block move up and down in cylinder bores.
 The pistons are linked to rods, which are linked to a spinning crankshaft, which provides power to the vehicle.
 The head gasket is attached at the top of the engine.
 Valves inside the cylinder head open and close to allow air and fuel into the cylinders and expel spent exhaust gas.